vniehues/homebridge-linak/README.md

 ```

 ## Features
 Ads the standing desk as a controllable blind to the home app.
-You can then move that blind up and down and and so the desk will do.
+You can then adjust the desk height by setting that blind.
-Unfortinatly there is nothing like a desk or similar in homekit, so this might be the best solution to freely adjust the height.
+Unfortinatly there is nothing like a desk or similar in homekit, so this is currently the best solution to freely adjust the height.

 I would recomment to set some home scenes for your standing and sitting height, with your prefered value, e.g.:
-Standing: blind 90% open
+Standing: blind 65% open
-Sitting: blind 15% open
+Sitting: blind 25% open
-With that you can even say something like "Move desk to sitting height." to Siri.
+Using scenes you can adjust your desk using scenes like "Hey Siri, activate sitting".

 ## How it works
 The plugin calculates the height in mm from the value set by homekit and calls the [idasen-controller](https://github.com/rhyst/idasen-controller) implementation with the height in mm.
 The calculation is taken from [homebridge_idasen](https://github.com/Pob4acke/homebridge_idasen).
+It can also get the actual desk height from the controller.
+The actual height will be calculated using the calculations mentioned before and will be returned to homekit as a percentage.

 ## References
 Special thanks to [idasen-controller](https://github.com/rhyst/idasen-controller) for his hard work!
 This made my plugin possible in the first place.